 The fund management utilizes various information channels such as the media and research agencies to continually examine whether an investment may cause reputational damage.
-Based on this risk assessment, the securities are sold, a dialogue is initiated with the company (engagement) and in serious cases, the securities are excluded from the management company's entire fund portfolio.
+Based on this risk assessment, the securities are sold, corporate dialogue is initiated (engagement) and in serious cases, the securities are excluded from the management company's entire fund portfolio.